-Even with the increased demand for true enterprise business designers, the business architect role has not always been deployed as such, and this has created confusion about the role and a lack of qualified resources to truly meet the demand.
-The essence of the confusion is about whether the role of a business architect is to create and maintain the enterprise business architecture knowledgebase, including blueprints such as capability maps and value streams, or to shape the business and translate strategy using these blueprints.
+Even with the increased demand for true enterprise-wide business designers, the business architect role has not always been deployed as such, and this disconnect has created confusion about the role and a lack of qualified resources to truly meet the demand.
+The confusion comes from whether the role of a business architect is to create and maintain the enterprise business architecture knowledgebase, including blueprints such as capability maps and value streams, or to shape the business and translate strategy using these blueprints.

-There are solid reasons for this confusion and evolution of the role, all reflective of the maturity of the business architecture discipline.
-First, while all organisations have a business architecture, in most cases it is not written down, and if it is, it is not documented from an enterprise perspective or aligned with industry standards.
-As a result, before a business architect can do any strategy translation or architecting, they first need to build the business architecture knowledgebase.
-Second, because business architecture is relatively new in comparison to other disciplines, the body of knowledge (BIZBOK® Guide) and the training based upon it initially focused on the aspects of building a business architecture in order to establish consistency and train business architects on the basics.
+There are solid reasons for this confusion and for how the business architect role has evolved, all reflective of the maturity of the business architecture discipline.
+First, although all organisations have a business architecture, in most cases, it is not written down, and if it is, it is not documented from an enterprise perspective or aligned with industry standards.
+As a result, before business architects can do any strategy translation or architecting, they first need to build the business architecture knowledgebase.
+Second, because business architecture is relatively new in comparison to other disciplines, the Business Architecture Guild's A Guide to the Business Architecture Body of Knowledge® (BIZBOK® Guide) - and the training based upon it - initially focused on the aspects of building a business architecture in order to establish consistency and train business architects on the basics.
 One additional reason is that the skills and interests of many people who have been drawn to the business architect role have been more heavily related to the building aspect.